Frequently Asked Questions about Therapy - and some answers!

 We might turn for help to our GP and they may help us by treating the symptoms, perhaps with success, perhaps not.
 Some sources indicate that GPs are consulted about depression more than for any other condition and up to half of all consultations are believed to have an underlying psychological factor.

-More and more people however are turning for help to various forms of counselling and psychotherapy.
+Not surprisingly, more and more people are turning for help to various forms of counselling and psychotherapy.
 In many cases, this is via their GP.
+Whereas over half of all surgeries across the UK once offered this service on site, it is now usually the case that patients will be referred to NHS Talking Therapies.

-Many other studies support the effectiveness of counselling in helping those with anxiety, low self esteem, or poor interpersonal (relationship) skills.
-Back to Top of Page
+Many other studies support the effectiveness of psychotherapy in helping those with anxiety, low self esteem, or poor interpersonal (relationship) skills.